ManuelPrandini/Word-Chinese-Segmenter/README.md

 # Word-Chinese-Segmenter

 First homework of the NLP master degree course at Sapienza, University of Rome.
 The report.pdf explains what i did.
+I don't upload the resources folder with the datasets used because the files have big size.